Jennifer Humphrey, Plymouth

 Jennifer was diagnosed with Multiple Sclerosis in her early 50s after experiencing bowel and bladder symptoms often associated with the disease.
 She had also begun to notice dysfunction in one of her legs and doctors confirmed her condition as secondary progressive MS.

-Jennifer was prescribed a Mangar ELK lifting cushion so carers in her assisted living apartment building could pick her up without needing to call for an ambulance.
+With the help from an Occupational Therapist and Mangar representative, Jennifer was recommended and provided with a Mangar ELK lifting cushion.
+This could be used by carers in her assisted living apartment, enabling them to support her to get up off the floor without needing to call for an ambulance.
 This was Jennifer’s first experience of Mangar products.

 Jennifer said, “I’m not hurt when I fall but can’t get back up by myself.
 I feel very safe and secure when lifted on the ELK, it’s a very comfortable way to be lifted back up.”